hghcomphys/atl/README.md

-# Atomic Tools Library
+# Atomic Tool Library
-Atomic tools library (ATL) is the package for molecular simulations with Python and having core modules implemented in C and Fortran.
+Atomic tool library (ATL) is the package for molecular simulations with Python and having core modules implemented in C and Fortran.
 It is planned to provide user-friendly and advanced tools for carrying out an easier molecular simulation suitable for the [LAMMPS][1] package in terms of preparing input data file and performing post-processing of simulation outputs.

 Currently, ATL contains some features as follows: